RaiBossGG/TheBlackXYZ-Bot/README.md

 ____________________________________________________________________________________________________________________________________________

-# Special Thanks To Everyone 💞❤️
+# Thanks To  Everyone 💞❤️
  - <b>Thanks To Dan For His Awesome
  - [Library](https://github.com/pyrogram/pyrogram)
  - Thanks To Mayuri-Chan For His Awesome